Unofficial guide to weddings at York Registry Office

 Choosing your ceremony room

-When it comes to deciding which room to get married in you have three choices – the small office, the small Bootham Suite, and the large Bootham suite.
+When it comes to deciding which room to get married in you have two choices – the small Bootham Suite, or the large Bootham suite.

 Here are some photos of the large Bootham Suite at York Registry Office.

-Photos of The Small Bootham Room (for up to 8 guests... apparently)
+Below are photos of The Small Bootham Room (for up to 2 guests)

 Is there parking at York Registry Office?